Presentations at CICAD meetings

 Currently, CICAD offers technical assistance to Member States interested in creating and/or improving their seized and forfeited asset administration units.
 The objective is to help them strengthen their recovery mechanisms for assets and products linked to drug trafficking and money laundering.
 It also promotes the exchange of experience, information and best practices in asset administration among member states and stimulates further discussion about national and international cooperation in areas such as the detection, identification, seizure and forfeiture of assets found abroad.

 In addition, best practices and other knowledge that have been acquired during both phases of the project are being shared with specialized agencies through training workshops.
-The project team developed and implemented coursework on the maintenance, protection and disposition of seized and forfeited assets, which aims to improve the knowledge and technical capabilities of officials who conduct financial and capital investigations and take part in forfeiture proceedings, management and allocation of assets of illicit origin.
+The project team developed and implemented coursework on the maintenance, protection and disposal of seized and forfeited assets, which aims to improve the knowledge and technical capabilities of officials who conduct financial and asset investigations and take part in forfeiture proceedings, management and allocation of assets of illicit origin.